sara-sabr/ITStrategy/_pages/en/web-services-access.md

 To be able to follow the Policy, ESDC needs better Data Loss Prevention (DLP), including a tool that monitors and enforces classification of files and emails before they can be transmitted on the Internet.

-Technical Architecture has started to include some SaaS in the ESDC Technology Bricks (GitHub, Trello and Slack), but these don't reflect what can be accessed on the ESDC network or what is currently being used by employees (See [Appendix B](#appendix-b---saas-already-unblocked)).
+Architecture has started to include some SaaS in the ESDC Technology Bricks (GitHub, Trello and Slack), but these don't reflect what can be accessed on the ESDC network or what is currently being used by employees (See [Appendix B](#appendix-b---saas-already-unblocked)).

 The value add of technology bricks and technology standards regarding SaaS needs to be re-evaluated by considering the shared responsibility model of SaaS.
 More specifically that the maintenance and upkeep efforts of SaaS does not impact ESDC.